Grafl currently has a single API endpoint that can be used for both GET requests and POST data.

 In that case JavaScript can be used to POST

-script below shows one way of doing this using an XMLHttpRequest
+The callGrafl script below shows one way of doing this using an XMLHttpRequest.

 {"figure":{"plots":[{"base":{"type":"bar","x":["Trains","Planes","Automobiles"]},"traces":[{"data":{"name":"Bob","y":[20,4,32]}},{"data":{"name":"Jane","y":[14,9,29]}}]}],"layout":{"showlegend":true,"title_text":"<b>Post</b> data to <b>Grafl</b> and render<br>the response to an <b>iframe</b>","title_x":0.5,"xaxis_title":"Modes of transport","yaxis_title":"Count"}}}